ntorrie/calval/README.md

-The calval package contains a collection of functions to assist with the flagging and visualization of validation data collected during quality assurance testing of CMAR Coastal Monitoring Program sensors prior to sensor deployment.
-This quality assurance testing ensures all sensors are recording values within an acceptable range prior to sensor deployment.
+The calval package contains a collection of functions to assist with the flagging and visualization of validation data collected during quality assurance testing of CMAR Coastal Monitoring Program sensors.
+Sensor testing occurs prior to sensor deployment to ensure sensors are recording within spec.
+Testing occurs again after sensors are retrieved from deployment to check for sensor drift and biofouling impacts.

 ## Installation